The Waltons: Story

 In the signature scene that closes almost every episode, the family house is enveloped in darkness, save for 1, 2 or 3 lights in the upstairs bedroom windows.
 Through voice-overs, two or more characters make some brief comments related to that episode's events, and then bid each other goodnight, after which the lights go out.

 After completing high school, John-Boy attends fictional Boatwright University in the fictional nearby town of Westham.
 He later goes to New York City to work as a journalist.

 During the latter half of the 1976–77 season, Grandma Esther Walton suffers a stroke and returns home shortly before the death of her husband, Grandpa Zeb Walton (reflecting Ellen Corby's real-life stroke and the death of Will Geer, the actors who portrayed those characters).

 During the series' last few years, Mary Ellen and Ben start their own families; Erin, Jason and John-Boy are married in later television movie sequels.
 Younger children Jim-Bob and Elizabeth struggle to find and cement true love.

 World War II deeply affects the family.
-All four Walton boys enlist in the military.
+All four Walton boys enlist in the armed services.
 Mary Ellen's physician husband, Curtis "Curt" Willard, is sent to Pearl Harbor and is reported to have perished in the Japanese attack on December 7, 1941.
 Years later, Mary Ellen hears of sightings of her "late" husband, investigates and finds him alive (played by another actor), but brooding over his war wounds and living under an assumed name.
 She divorces him and later remarries.

 John-Boy's military plane is shot down, while Olivia becomes a volunteer at the VA hospital and is seen less and less.
 She eventually develops tuberculosis and enters an Arizona sanatorium.
 Olivia's cousin, Rose Burton, moves in at the Walton house to look after the family.
 Two years later, John Sr. moves to Arizona to be with Olivia.
 Grandma appears in only a handful of episodes during the eighth season.
 She was usually said to be visiting relatives in nearby Buckingham County.
 Consistent with the effects of Ellen Corby's actual stroke, Grandma rarely speaks during the remainder of the series, usually limited to uttering brief one-or two-word lines such as "No!" or "Oh, boy!"

-Six feature-length movies were made after the series run.
+6 movies were made after the series run.
 Set from 1947 to 1969, they aired between 1982 and 1997.